flutter/website/README.md

 ## Deploying to the official site

-Usually, official site deploys are performed by Travis.
+As of Feb 23, 2021, official site deploys are performed by GitHubActions (GHA).
 In the event that you need to manually deploy, use the deploy script and the `default` project:

 ```
 $ ./tool/shared/deploy.sh --local --robots ok default